theion-batteries/soft_wafer_holder_system_controller/README.md

 2. repetier (delta) lib rely on:
     - pip modules: see requirements.txt
     - delta_server.py: run this server as subprocess and process data. see dependencies/software_repetier_rest_api/src/repetier_manager_lib/
+3. yaml-cpp: lib to laod yaml file: please use the 0.6.3 version instead of latest
 ## Design
 the design should rely on mvc pattern (model-view-control) to comply with the high level architecture and the user interface later.
 Details can be found in the parent folder.
 Here we can identify our design in compliance to the higher level: